List of the most distant astronomical objects

-MoM-z14 has been determined to be at a redshift of 14.44, making it the record-holder for the most distant known galaxy as of May 2025.
-This corresponds to a time less than 280 million years after the Big Bang.
+MoM-z14 has a redshift of 14.44, making it the most distant known galaxy as of May 2025.
+This image represents the galaxy as it was less than 280 million years after the Big Bang.

 This article lists the most distant astronomical objects discovered and verified so far, and the time periods in which they were so classified.

+An alternative to the most commonly used distance measurements for high redshift objects is to calculate their ages in relation to the Big Bang.
 For comparisons with the years after the Big Bang of the astronomical objects listed below, the age of the universe is currently estimated as 13.787 ± 0.020 billion years.
 However, the estimated age of the universe has increased over the years as the observational techniques have been refined.
-For the discovery of IOK-1 in 2006 had an estimate of 13.66 billion years for the age of the universe.
+At the time of the discovery of IOK-1 in 2006, the estimated age was just 13.66 billion years.

 Distances to remote objects, other than those in nearby galaxies, are nearly always inferred by measuring the cosmological redshift of their light.
-By their nature, very distant objects tend to be very faint, and these distance determinations are difficult and subject to errors.
-An important distinction is whether the distance is determined via spectroscopy or using a photometric redshift technique.
-The former is generally both more precise and also more reliable, in the sense that photometric redshifts are more prone to being wrong due to confusion with lower redshift sources that may have unusual spectra.
+By their nature, very distant objects tend to be very faint, so these distance determinations are difficult and subject to errors.
+An important distinction is whether the distance is determined via spectroscopic or photometric redshift techniques.
+The former is generally both more precise and also more reliable, as photometric redshifts can be more prone to confusion with lower redshift sources that may have unusual spectra.
 For that reason, a spectroscopic redshift is conventionally regarded as being necessary for an object's distance to be considered definitely known, whereas photometrically determined redshifts identify "candidate" very distant sources.
 Here, this distinction is indicated by a "p" subscript for photometric redshifts.
-Apart from most commonly used distance measurements for high redshift objects, an alternative is to calculate how old the object is in relation to the Big Bang and the column "Years after the Big Bang" shows these values.